-As of March 23, 2018, we had seven full- or part-time employees.
-Our focus on the development of RTB101, alone or in combination with everolimus, requires us to optimize cash utilization and to manage and operate our business in a highly efficient manner.
-We cannot assure you that we will be able to hire and/or retain adequate staffing levels to develop RTB101, alone or in combination with everolimus, meet our obligations as a public company, run our operations and/or accomplish all of the objectives that we otherwise would seek to accomplish.
+As of March 15, 2019, we had twenty-one full-time employees and no part-time employees.
+Our focus on the development of RTB101, alone or in combination with a rapalog, such as everolimus or sirolimus, requires us to optimize cash utilization and to manage and operate our business in a highly efficient manner.
+We cannot assure you that we will be able to hire and/or retain adequate staffing levels to develop RTB101, alone or in combination with a rapalog, such as everolimus, meet our obligations as a public company, run our operations and/or accomplish all of the objectives that we otherwise would seek to accomplish.